ioBroker-Bot/ioBroker.flexcharts/README.md

 An example using chart definition via state is given in `flexcharts.0.info.chart2`.
 This will show same chart as template3.

+Remark: When npm module `javascript-stringify` is installed, it's functionality could also be used by malicious code (Cross-Site-Scripting).
+Therefore, ioBroker should not be accessible from the Internet when using this module.

 ## Templates
 Javascript templates are available for some uses cases:
 * chart using data from history adapter: [template1](templates/flexchartsTemplate1.js)